Wireless and Sensor Systems

 Wireless Resonant Energy Link (WREL), a system that enables the efficient transfer of up to 50 watts of power wirelessly over medium distances.
 Unlike most wireless power systems, WREL’s efficiency within range is not affected by changes in distance between transmitter and receiver.
 Researchers at UW CSE are exploring the use of WREL to wirelessly power implanted medical devices.

 Our work has received extensive coverage in the media, including The Economist, MIT Technology Review, The New York Times, and The Seattle Times.
-Visit the Sensor Systems Lab, Networks & Sensing Lab, and UbiComp Lab to discover the people and projects that make UW CSE a leading center of wireless and sensor research, and learn more about our expertise in human-computer interaction, systems and networking and ubiquitous computing.
+Visit the Sensor Systems Lab, Networks & Mobile Systems Lab, and UbiComp Lab to discover the people and projects that make UW CSE a leading center of wireless and sensor research, and learn more about our expertise in human-computer interaction, systems and networking and ubiquitous computing.